 Marc Lombard got involved with the brand back in 1987 and has been heavily involved with the designs since that time.

 Privilege are famous for producing high quality cruising catamarans: the focus is on quality rather than quantity.
 One of the key design features over the years has been the large owner’s suite located into the forward nacelle.
 As well as creating more living space, this structure provides buoyancy in heavy seas and stiffness to the whole structure.
+These strong cats ae known for their stability and seaworthiness.

 The build quality and finishing of a Privilege is a step above the competition, and this is reflected in their strong resale values.